 Between 1920 and 1957, Union Carbide and Carbon Corporation continued to grow.
 It merged with Bakelite Corporation and began a lucrative chemical production business in Texas.
 The company also purchased Plant Institute, which was a plant the company operated at the start of World War II for the U.S. government.
 The plant produced butadiene and styrene.
 In 1957, the company became Union Carbide Corporation and proceeded to grow and pursue various acquisitions and business opportunities.

-Union Carbide became a wholly-owned subsidiary of The Dow Chemical Company on February 6, 2001 during a transaction valued at $11.6 billion.
+Union Carbide became a wholly-owned subsidiary of The Dow Chemical Company (TDCC) on February 6, 2001 during a transaction valued at $11.6 billion.

 Gain access to trust funds, grants and other forms of compensation for you or your loved ones.Get Help Now